yam-ai/yamflow-doc/pipelining.rst

   quality is sufficient for labeling or preprocessing.
 - `Label Data`_ annotates the data points with labels for ML training.
   Manual curation may be mecessary.
-- `Preprocess Data`_ preprocesses the data into the formats suitable for ML modeling, training, and inference.
+- `Preprocess Inference Inputs`_ transforms the cleaned data into the specific input format reqired by the inference application.
-- `Produce Data`_ produces the following data.

-  - `Produce Modeling Data`_ produces the data sets necessary for desiging the ML model.
-  - `Produce Training Data`_ produces the training and validation data sets.
+- `Preprocess Training Sets`_ transforms the labeled data into the training data files suitable for experimentation or training.
-  - `Produce Inference Data`_ produces the data sets or streams for inference.

-- `Validate Inference Results`_ validates the inference results, which may involve manual curation.
+- `Validate Inference Outputs`_ validates the inference results, which may involve manual curation.
 Inaccurate results may be relabeled for future training.